skinny-framework/skinny-framework/README.md

 ## How to use

-Actually, An application built with Skinny framework is a Scalatra application.
+Actually, application built with Skinny framework is a Scalatra application.
 After preparing Scalatra app, just add the following dependency to your `project/Build.scala`.

 ```scala
 libraryDependencies ++= Seq(